huatengh/CoExpansionValidation/README.md

 coevents<-length(species.assignment)
 ```

-### ii) Generating the expansion time for coexpansion events
+### ii) Sampling the time for co-expansion events

-User can specify the time for each event (time from present), or randomly sample from a time range.
-Buffer can be added around a event, so co-expansion events are at least certain generations away from each other.
-No required unit for time and buffer--below we are going to specify the generation time to turn them into number of generations.
+User can specify the time for each event (time from present), or randomly sample the time from a range.
+Buffer can be added around co-expansion events, such that they are at least certain generations away from each other.
+No requirement on the unit of time and buffer--below user can provide species' generation time to turn them into number of generations.

 ```{r generate the expansion time}
 exp.time<-c(30000,50000)